Wednesday, 8 September 2010

 "I wonder what her hand hygiene is like."

-Bod and Jo groaned and made objecting noises.
+Bod and Jo groaned.

-“Colin!” admonished Jo, “You can think it, but don’t say it!”
+"Colin!" admonished Jo.
+"You can think it, but don't say it!"

-We were driven back to Castle Mill and then our driver waved us cheerio and went on, taking our luggage to Hand House in Llandegla.
-We got our rucksacks sorted and then began, crossing the road to walk up a fairly steep lane alongside of Gwyringar Wood and up one side of the Ceiriog Valley.
-It occurred to me as we trooped along, that we were going to be well and truly entering North Wales in the course of the day.
-I’d had my own views on this; after all, the folk around these parts weren’t known for their effusive friendliness towards the English.
-I’d recently lost my England cap and been forced to buy a plain one.
-This now seemed to be a kind act of fate; I wouldn’t now invite unnecessary trouble.
-In fact, I planned to be very careful in my relations with the locals and thought that I’d adopt the ‘hearts and minds’ approach that our armed forces are currently employing in Afghanistan.
-I’d carry a supply of boiled sweets with me to hand out to the indigenous children and my first aid kit could be readily used to patch up the local Football Hooligan Warriors.
-I’d be alright.
+We were driven back to Castle Mill, our driver waving cheerio and heading on with our luggage to Hand House in Llandegla.
+We sorted our rucksacks and set off, crossing the road to walk up a fairly steep lane alongside Gwyringar Wood and up one side of the Ceiriog Valley.
+It occurred to me as we trooped along that we were entering North Wales properly today.
+I had my own views on this.
+The folk around these parts were not especially known for their effusive warmth toward the English.
+I had recently lost my England cap and been forced to buy a plain one — this now seemed to be a benign act of fate.
+I wouldn't be inviting unnecessary trouble.
+In fact, I planned to adopt the hearts-and-minds approach our armed forces were currently employing in Afghanistan.
+I would carry boiled sweets to distribute to the indigenous children and my first aid kit could readily be used to patch up any local Football Hooligan Warriors.
+I'd be alright.
+At the top of the lane we climbed a stile onto pasture, still going uphill.
+I remember stopping for a moment here.
+Jo was beside me, Bod a little way behind.
+The sky was clear and the sun was edging over the canopy of the wood.
+The air smelled fresh and cool.
+I had the distinct sense that today was going to be a good one.

 "Cloud," said Bod.
 He thought for a moment.
 "If that's industrial, we've got problems."